 The leaves of the Lobster Claws plant are big and look like banana leaves, however they are known as Heliconia.
 This plant is just right for your small garden in the backyard.
 It has bright, unusual flowers that look like lobster claws and add to the beauty of the garden.

-Overall, you’ve learned about several plants with big leaves that you may grow inside like for example the Philodendron Xanadu, or on the outdoors like the Windmill Palm.
+Overall, you’ve learned about several plants with big leaves that you may grow inside like for example the Philodendron Xanadu, or in the outdoors like the Windmill Palm.